Your web browser is out of date. Our website may not work as intended. Please visit outdatedbrowser.com for alternatives.

 One of our signature bands at this event will be Urban Flames, who are a 16-piece vocal group from Newham, who will be doing two sets at the summer stage – in fact, just to highlight, they will also be doing two sets at the main event in November.
 We are aiming to provide a fun and entertaining event, that doesn’t just speak to the audience, but engages and interacts with them.
 We will be showcasing many other new and emerging artists from the local area, East London, and beyond.
-New artists will be given the chance to take to the stage, and there will also be workshops for attendees to take parts in.
+New artists will be given the chance to take to the stage.
 We are trailblazing ideas that we haven’t previously been able to do in a fixed space environment.

 We are expecting upwards of 3,000 people, making it just the right size to celebrate that strong sense of community of which East London is so well known.

 Can you highlight some of the things the festival does to support new and emerging artists in the area?

 The EFG London Jazz Festival has always been committed to working with new musicians and young people, in order to harness new and undiscovered talent and give them a chance to shine.
 We likewise work with some more established artists, giving the festival a unique mix.

 As mentioned before, Urban Flames is a Newham-based group who will be performing two sets.
 Kinetika Bloco will bring a new British carnival sound with influences from the Caribbean, Brazil, and West and Southern Africa.
 We also have New Orleans jazz, funk, and hip hop.

 We would also like to shout out to RAD, who has been immensely helpful in organising this and helping get the word out to the community.